nuprl/Stopify/docs/compiler.rst

     eval?: boolean,                                                     // --eval from the CLI eval2?: boolean,                                                     // --eval2 from the CLI es?: "sane" | "es5",                                                // --es from the CLI
-    hofs: "builtin" | "fill",                                           // --hofs from the CLI jsArgs?: "simple" | "faithful" | "full",                            // --js-args from the CLI }
+    jsArgs?: "simple" | "faithful" | "full",                            // --js-args from the CLI }